MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 ## System Requirements

-- Microsoft Ecxel 2016 or newer (for .xlsx files)
+- For .xlsx data files: Microsoft Ecxel 2016 or newer
-- A PDF reader (for .pdf files)
+- For .pdf files: A PDF reader
-- Anaconda for Python (only for metric re-calculation) with the following libraries:
+- For metric (re-)calculation: Python + Jupyter Notebook (e.g. via Anaconda for Python) with the following libraries:
   - pandas
   - numpy
   - NLTK